mgia/Tsinghua-Projects/README.md

 ## What topics are covered in this course?
 Most assignments cover topics such as Recursion, Breadth First Search, and utilizes different data structures includes strings, vectors, queues, maps, etc.

-## Main project
-The main project is an implementation of a Rubics Cube Solver.
-As a group of two, (with @AkiraChang) we created a C++ cube solver that can solve any given cube input in 0.001s using max 4 kilobytes.
-The solver produces a list of moves which solves the cube systemically from first layer to second to third layer.
-As we use a simple solving method, it is an average of about 150 moves for each input.

 ## Final notes
 To all who use this repository, thank you and I hope that you will find it helpful for your learning.
 Cheers!